marcocrowe/learn-statistics/exam-papers/2024-applied-statistical-analysis-stat08024-paper.md

 (4 Marks)

-Sketch a scatterplot to visualise the overall pattern of the lab results.
+Sketch a scatter-plot to visualise the overall pattern of the lab results.
 (2 Marks) Comment on the causal relationship between V1 and V2.

 (3 Marks)